sprintertech/sprinter-sdk/docs/docs/03-sdk/03-class-reference.md

 # Sprinter Class Reference

-This section provides detailed information about the `Sprinter` class available in the Sprinter SDK.
-Use this reference to understand how to utilize the `Sprinter` class in your decentralized applications (DApps).
+This section details the methods available to the `Sprinter` class in the Sprinter SDK.
+Use this reference to understand how to utilize the `Sprinter` class in your decentralized applications (dApps).

-## Sprinter Class
+## Methods

-The main class provided by the Sprinter SDK.
-It includes methods for interacting with multiple blockchain networks.

 ### `constructor(provider: EIP1193Provider)`